emmabrugman/SPC_H2O_analysis/README.md

 ## Paper Abstract

-This study presents a computational vibrational analysis of water molecules using Single Point Charge (SPC) force field model variants (SPC/E and SPC/Fw).
-We developed a C++ program to simulate the atomic system of a water molecule, compute intramolecular and intermolecular energies, and derive forces and the Hessian matrix via central difference approximations.
-Vibrational modes were obtained by diagonalizing the mass-weighted Hessian, yielding frequencies in wavenumber.
+This study presents a computational vibrational analysis of water molecules using Simple Point Charge (SPC) force field model variants (SPC/E and SPC/FW).
+We developed a C++ program to simulate the atomic system of a water molecule, compute intramolecular and intermolecular energies, and derive forces to calculate the Hessian matrix via central difference approximations.
+Vibrational modes were obtained by diagonalizing the mass-weighted Hessian, yielding wavelength frequencies.

 ## Getting Started